Semiconductor Cleanroom design

 Common Questions

-What ISO class is required for photolithography rooms?
+What iso class is required for photolithography rooms?

 Typically ISO 1-4, which ensures the highest level of cleanliness.